tu-darmstadt-ros-pkg/hector_calibration/multi_lidar_calibration/README.md

 # Hector Calibration - Multi Lidar Calibration

-This package provides a tool for mutually calibrating two livox sensors.
+This package provides a tool for mutually calibrating two lidar sensors.

 The nodes subscribes to two point cloud topics.
 The (accumulated) cloud from topic 2 is then registered with the (accumulated) cloud from topic 1.
 As a result you will get the transform from the first to second frame.